Pseudo-isotopies of simply connected 4-manifolds: The disc replacement criterion

 \section{The disc replacement criterion}

 We discuss the problems with the given proof of the replacement criterion in \cite{Quinn:isotopy}*{Section~4.5}, and mention a couple of related open problems.

 We begin with a meta argument that there ought to be a problem with given proof of the replacement criterion.
 The proof given in \cite{Quinn:isotopy}*{Section~4.5} does not use the simply-connected hypothesis, nor the hypothesis that the boundaries of finger and Whitney discs are arranged in an arc.
-The same proof, if valid, would allow one to drastically alter the Hatcher-Wagoner secondary obstruction, in particular in the $\Wh_1(\pi_1(M);\pi_2(M))$ summand, leading to a contradiction with the work of Hatcher-Wagoner and Igusa~\cites{HW,Igusa-what-happens}.
+The same proof, if valid, would allow one to drastically alter the Hatcher--Wagoner secondary obstruction, in particular in the $\Wh_1(\pi_1(M);\pi_2(M))$ summand, leading to a contradiction with the work of Hatcher--Wagoner and Igusa~\cites{HW,Igusa-what-happens}.